Lecture – Stigma and Male Childhood Sexual Abuse

-Matthew A. Robinson, PhD, McLean Hospital – McLean Forum lecture
+Presented by Matthew A. Robinson, PhD, McLean Hospital – McLean Forum lecture

-While sexual abuse of boys has received growing attention due to media coverage of various sexual abuse scandals (e.g., Catholic Church, Boy Scouts of America, Penn State University, Michael Jackson), relatively little is known about the prevalence and effects for adult male survivors.
+Childhood sexual abuse of boys has received growing attention in recent years because of media coverage of sexual abuse scandals.
+Cases involving the Catholic Church, the Boy Scouts of America, Penn State University, Michael Jackson, and others have called attention to this common but misunderstood issue.